modir/using-laminas-framework-book/version2/docs/routing.md

 You can also add other pages to the *doc* directory to make them automatically available for site users through our *Regex* route.

-I> One disadvantage of such a documentation system is that it does not work well if you place nested I> pages in subdirectories under the *doc* directory.
-The reason of this limitation lies in the way the I> *Regex* route assembles URLs.
-You can't generate URLs containing slash characters, as these "unsafe" I> characters will be automatically URL-encoded.
-We will work-around this problem with our custom route I> type that we will create at the end of this chapter.
+> One disadvantage of such a documentation system is that it does not work well if you place nested
+> pages in subdirectories under the *doc* directory.
+The reason of this limitation lies in the way the
+> *Regex* route assembles URLs.
+You can't generate URLs containing slash characters, as these "unsafe"
+> characters will be automatically URL-encoded.
+We will work-around this problem with our custom route
+> type that we will create at the end of this chapter.

 ## Other Route Types